magn3506/mvj-danske-bank-test/README.md

 # Front-end code exercise (students)

-## _by Magnus Vagn Jensen_
+## _by Magnus Vagn Jensen_ :raised_hands:

-This project is created as an exercise as a part the the employment proces at Danske Bank.
+This project is created as an exercise as a part of the employment proces at Danske Bank.
 It has been solved by Magnus Vagn Jensen.

 ---